Green Kids Club Partners with the

 With permission and assistance from the Dept. of Forestry & Range Resources (DFRR) under the Ministry of Environment, hundreds of copies of the book were donated and distributed throughout the country to schools, environmental clubs, and DFRR.

-Since then, we have collaborated on a few other books with EWB, including Elee, Molelo, and The Elephant and the King, as you can see from their webpage.
-Purchases of any of these books send a portion of the proceeds to support EWB.
+Since then, we have collaborated on other books with EWB, including Elee, Molelo, and The Elephant and the King, purchases of any of these books send a portion of the proceeds to support EWB.
+If you wish to learn more check out their site at elephantswithoutborders.org

 Hands on Support.
 Another area we were able to participate in was working hands-on with EWB at their Research Station.
 In the Fall of 2017, we were able to meet a small baby elephant called Molelo, who had been rescued by EWB.
 The baby elephant had been rescued from a bush fire and was severely dehydrated and burned on the bottom of his feet and across his body.
 Helping as much as we could with Molelo was an honor and privilege.
 Molelo is doing well and has since been moved to the EWB Elephant Orphanage in Kasane and has two new friends who have also come to the facility.
 You can see his story in Molelo, the Fire Elephant.